Loading

 Avoid a re-entry ban

-• don't comply with your visa conditions
+• comply with your visa conditions

-• don't leave Australia before your visa expires
+• leave Australia before your visa expires

-Ask us to waive your re-entry ban (exclusion period)
+Ask us to waive your re-entry ban

 For temporary visa applications

-2. Submit your written explanation to us when you lodge your visa application.
-You can also submit it after you apply but before we make a decision.
+2. Provide your written explanation when you lodge your visa application.
+You can also provide this after you apply but before we make a decision.
+You must still meet the visa's other eligibility criteria, including our health and character requirements.

 For permanent visa applications